 Sealing Polished Concrete Floors

-Sealing concrete floors costs $2 to $4 per square foot for materials and labor.
+Sealing concrete floors costs $2 to $4 per square foot for labor and materials.
 The sealant materials alone cost $0.20 to $1.30 per square foot.
-Polished concrete does not require sealing, but it protects against stains, acid, and chemicals, offers skid resistance, and more water-resistance.
+Polished concrete does not require sealing, but it protects against stains, acid, and chemicals, offers skid resistance, and more water resistance.

 Above Grade Concrete Floor